Share with Care

 It’s a working landscape and a home for folks and rare wildlife too.

 Weather conditions can change quickly here in the uplands.
 Be prepared.
-Make sure you have the correct equipment for the weather and finding your way - and read our advice on staying safe.
+Make sure you have the correct clothing and equipment for both the weather and finding your way - and read our advice on staying safe.

 It’s worth checking for road closures, particularly during severe weather, as well as any planned roadworks, as there may be lengthy diversions in place.

 If you arrive at a site that is already busy, go elsewhere or come another time.

 If car parks are full, avoid parking on verges or blocking gates.
 This restricts access for local residents, farm vehicles and emergency services plus these grassy areas - even in car parks - are home to lots of different plants and animals.